 Attendance will be documented daily, by the Attendance Coordinator, on PowerSchool.
 Students arriving after 8:45am need to first check in with the office and then proceed to class.
-After four "tardies", an alert will be sent to parents and a conference will be held with students and parents to discuss measures to ensure that the student arrives at school on time.
+After three "tardies", truancy letters will be sent to parent/guardians when a student accumulates three or more unexcused absences, is tardy to school or class in excess of 30 minutes, or any combination of either..
 Please note that each college prep subject requires four (4) hours of in class coursework each week.
 Therefore, multiple "tardies" may result in the loss of academic credits.